realaisles/BerlinSalaryTrends/README.md

 ## Who designed the survey?

-Version June 2023: survey is based on similar surveys with brevity in mind.
+- Version June 2023: survey is based on similar surveys with brevity in mind.
 It is also inspired by European Social Survey and Destatis (Federal Statistical Office of Germany).

 ## How can I use the data?

-- You can use it to benchmark yourself against others.
+- You can use it to benchmark yourself against others in similar role or industry.
 - The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## License & Using Survey Data